rogerburks/biorealmsTest3/README.md

 # Biorealms Test API

 Hosted simple API, currently in a testing stage, for retrieving a biogeographical realm name, using a country, dependency, or overseas area.
 Therefore, if you only have a country name, this is what you could use to get biogeographical realm names for it.
-If you have something more precise, such a latitude and longitude, you would not use this API.
+If you have something more precise, such as latitude and longitude, you would not use this API.

 The Global 200/WWF system is used, which can be browsed in a few places, such as: